-Rubio confuses Black rights icons Cummings, Lewis, in tweet
+Social media for Rubio, Sullivan confuses Cummings, Lewis

-MIAMI (AP) — Florida Sen. Marco Rubio mistakenly posted a photo of the late U.S. Rep. Elijah Cummings in a social media post meant to honor the late U.S. Rep. John Lewis on Saturday.
+MIAMI (AP) — Social media of Republican Sens.
+Marco Rubio of Florida and Dan Sullivan of Alaska mistakenly posted photos of the late U.S. Rep. Elijah Cummings with comments meant to honor the late U.S. Rep. John Lewis.

-The Republican senator quickly replaced the tweet with a new post in which he acknowledged the error and displayed a video of himself with Lewis, a Democratic lawmaker who died Friday at the age of 80.
+The posts were quickly revised with photos of Lewis, a Democratic lawmaker who died Friday at the age of 80.

+Rubio acknowledged the Twitter error and displayed a video of himself with Lewis.

-“Earlier today I tweeted an incorrect photo,” Rubio wrote in the updated post.
+“Earlier today I tweeted an incorrect photo,” he wrote in the updated post.
 “John Lewis was a genuine American hero.
 I was honored to appear together in Miami 3 years ago at an event captured in video below.
 May God grant him eternal rest.”

+Sullivan’s initial Facebook tribute to Lewis featured a photo of Sullivan and Cummings at the opening of the Smithsonian National Museum of African American History and Culture.
+The revised tribute omitted the reference to the museum, and the photo of the pair was replaced with a picture of Lewis alone.

+The changes were made without comment.
+In response to an email, Sullivan spokesman Mike Anderson wrote: “Senator Sullivan’s staff made a mistake trying to honor an American legend.”

 Lewis, a Democrat from Atlanta, was the last survivor of the Big Six civil rights activists, led by the Rev. Martin Luther King Jr. He was best known for leading 600 protesters in the 1965 Bloody Sunday march across the Edmund Pettus Bridge in Selma, Alabama.
 Lewis was knocked to the ground and beaten by state troopers.
 Televised images forced the country’s attention on racial oppression.